Initiation of Student Conduct Process

 Section B: Interim Actions

-At any time during the Student Conduct Process, and at the discretion of the Vice President of Student Affairs, the Dean of Students or designee, the accused student may be issued an interim sanction.
+At any time during the Student Conduct Process, and at the discretion of the Vice President of Student Affairs, the Dean of Students or designee, the accused student may be issued an interim action.
 This includes an interim suspension; a “no contact” order with the student who raised the concern or with other students involved or with knowledge of the matter; limitation of access to designated University facilities and/or residence halls by time and location; limitation of privileges to engage in specified University activities; and/or reassignment to alternate housing or removal from housing.
 An interim suspension may include a denial of access to University-managed living properties, or the campus (including classes) and to all other University activities or events that the student might otherwise be eligible to participate in or attend.

 Interim actions may be issued in the following circumstances: (1) to ensure the physical or emotional safety and well-being of members of the University or its property; (2) to ensure the accused student’s own physical or emotional safety and well-being; or (3) if the accused student poses an ongoing threat or disruption of the normal operations of the University.